PPLcoin2/PPLcoin/README.md

 Initial Concept v1.0

+DOES NOT HAVE ANY ADMINISTRATORS OR ADMINISTRATION WALLETS (UNLIKE PRESENT BLOCKCHAINS.
+Who's Admin Wallets can create more admin wallets, add assets, remove/delete assets, transfer assets, add wallets, remove/delete wallets, .. and much more ..).

+IS 100% OPEN SOURCE

+IS 100% PEER TO PEER using no servers or websites.
+EVERYTHING (all files, etc) is on the DEVICE used by the user.

 Bring Back Humanity Without Greed.
 Changing Human Greed Into Working Together.

 A Peer to Peer ( P2P) HashGraph BlockChain Crypto Currency.